-Heavy rains can wash contaminants into drinking, recreational, and irrigation waters, potentially leading to human illnesses.
-Harmful contaminants include human and animal waste, industrial chemicals, oil and fuel, and pesticides and fertilizers.
+Heavy rains can wash contaminants into drinking, recreational and irrigation waters that can make people sick.
+Harmful contaminants include human and animal waste, industrial chemicals, oil and other fuels, pesticides and fertilizers.
 Heavy rains can also result in overflows of combined sewer systems, which are designed to treat both stormwater and wastewater at the same time.
 During heavy rains, there may not be enough capacity in the system, leading to the discharge of untreated or partially treated wastewater.
 Flooding can make all of these problems even worse.

 Days with very heavy rain (at least 1 inch or more) occur almost twice as often today as they did 50 years ago, and are expected to become even more frequent in the future.
 More frequent heavy rains combined with warmer water conditions are likely to increase the risk for waterborne and foodborne illnesses in the future.

-- How individuals and communities can monitor and maintain safe recreational waters
+- Learn about how communities monitor and maintain safe recreational waters

-- How and why beaches are closed due to E. coli and other health concerns—Lake Champlain Basin Program
+- Find out how and why beaches are closed due to E. coli and other health concerns

-- View recent combined sewer overflows and other sewage incidents—Vermont Department of Environmental Conservation
+- View recent combined sewer overflows and other sewage incidents